 You can rent or purchase a core, slice, or spike aerator.
 Core aerators are very popular.
 They pull “cores,” or plugs, of soil out, which you can then leave to decompose on top of the grass.
 This alleviates compaction and introduces beneficial organic matter back into the soil.

-Water deeply and infrequently
+Water Deeply and Infrequently

 Light daily watering can lead to shallow grassroots, making your lawn more susceptible to weeds, pests, and diseases.
-Watering deeply but infrequently, giving your grass 1–1.5 inches of water a week spread out over one to two waterings, lets your grassroots grow strong and deep into the soil.
+Watering deeply but infrequently, giving your grass 1–1.5 inches of water a week spread out over one to two watering, lets your grassroots grow strong and deep into the soil.

 Different grasses thrive at different heights.
 For healthy, strong grass, research the best height for your grass type.
 Always make sure your lawn mower blades are sharp, or else you risk shredding your grass instead of cutting it cleanly.